 Track Progress with Kanban Boards

 When you’re dealing with an overwhelming amount of shipping, priorities and deadlines, you need a way to see where those pieces are at any given time.
 Our kanban tool visualizes the movement of your shipments with cards representing each item and columns that show where it is in your shipping cycle.
-You get transparency into the process to catch potential issues before they become problems.

 Dashboards and Reporting Keep Things Moving Smoothly